Aryan1508/Bit-Genie/README.md

 With  all the lockdowns in 2020, I decided that it would be a good time to start working on a new project.
 I have lots of love for programming; I have lots of love for chess, so a chess software seemed like a good start.
 I ended up creating a small & simple chess GUI which although wasn't easy, didn't satisfy me.
 I thought it would be interesting if I could write a program that could play *good* chess  and possibly beat me.
 And that's how I started writing Bit-Genie.
 What I didn't know was chess programming is very addictive , and it would turn out to be more than a small project.
 What inspired me the most was the huge community of open-source chess engines like [Ethereal](https://github.com/AndyGrant/Ethereal "Ethereal")

-As of March 2020, Bit-Genie isn't a top-tier chess engine, but we're getting somewhere for now.
+As of March 2020, Bit-Genie isn't a top-tier chess engine, but we're getting somewhere for.

 # Usage
 Bit-Genie is **not** a complete chess software, but a chess engine which still needs a GUI if you don't prefer writing and reading [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface "UCI") commands through the terminal.
 There are plenty of free softwares available online, here are two common ones